-A trip to Stonehenge and the surroundings!
+A trip to Stonehenge with kids!

 It was 7am when we left the house and to our surprise, Nathan didn’t cause too much trouble in our 2 hour journey to Stonehenge.
 He ate an apple and had some tea and that seemed to be enough to keep him quiet.
 Although we woke up at 6am, he did not fall asleep in the car anymore.

 I wanted to visit Stonehenge for a long time now and finally, I can take it off my bucket list now!